Rosen-Team-B/Rosen_B/App/rosenFrontend/README.md

 # Notice about folder

 The current work in this folder is not reflective of submitted work and is only for drafting and practice purposes only.
-Currently only has React and React router packages and will later require material UI packages
+Currently only has React and React router packages and will later require material UI packages to be installed.
+Folder will remain as practice until final build is made.

 # Dependencies to Install Before Running the App